ybgskr12/Reforestation/README.md

-## Why don't sharks eat clowns?
-Because they taste funny.
+## Why do wizards clean their teeth three times a day?
+To prevent bat breath!